Improving Designer Workflow with Design System

 Impact 1.1 - consistent color usage

-Additionally, with pre-defined values, designers no longer had to guess spacing and radius value.
+Additionally, with pre-defined values, designers no longer have to guess values like spacing & radius.
 It is as easy as picking from a set menu!
 This not only sped up decision-making but also gave every screen a cohesive rhythm and flow.

 Impact 1.2 - consistent radius & spacing